• Skip to primary navigation

 In winter, skiing – both downhill and cross country – is the name of the game.
 Also, you’ll find the world’s most challenging ice climbing where it isn’t unusual to spot world-class athletes.

-In summer enjoy the network of road biking trails, mountain bike at Vail resort, backpack to Gore Lake, or plan a golf outing.
+In summer there is plenty of things to do in Vail.
+Enjoy the network of road biking trails, mountain bike at Vail Resort, backpack to Gore Lake, or plan a golf outing.

 Where to Stay in Vail: